-Restatement of Previously Issued Consolidated Financial Statements

-The accompanying "Management's Discussion and Analysis of Financial Condition and Results of Operations" gives effect to the restatement adjustments made to Marti's previously reported consolidated financial statements for the years ended December 31, 2021 and 2020.
+Restatement of Previously Issued Consolidated Financial Statements financial statements for the years ended December 31, 2021 and 2020.
 For additional information and a detailed discussion of the restatement, see note 2.4 to Marti's audited consolidated financial statements included elsewhere in this prospectus.